gitranz/infra-vps/docs/NOTES.md

-# Additional Notes and Considerations
-...
+# TOC

+1. vscode server container
+2. installation of every ai code assistant

 # vscode Github Project
 used repo:
 https://github.com/linuxserver/docker-code-server

-# Installation of every ai code cli npm package installation on sudo user
+# Installation of AI Code CLI npm package with sudo User

 Below is a **copy-pasteable step-by-step command list** for installing the **Gemini CLI** under a regular sudo-capable user, using a **user-local npm global directory** so you can run `gemini` **without sudo**.